 During the formal review for matriculation, the students' academic, behavioral, interpersonal, and professional performance in the four designated courses listed above will be examined.
 Students need a grade point average of 3.0 or above in the four designated courses to be matriculated.
-Students who receive two grades below a B minus (B-) or a grade of F in any of the four designated courses will not be matriculated and will be withdrawn from graduate study.
+Students who receive two grades below a B minus (B-) in the PYCL matriculation courses, one grade below a B minus (B-) in a PYCL matriculation course and one grade below a B in an ABA matriculation course, or a grade of F in any of the four designated courses will not be matriculated and will be withdrawn from graduate study.

-Prior to the formal matriculation review, should a student receive a second grade below B minus (B-) or a grade of F, the student will automatically be withdrawn from graduate study.
+Prior to the formal matriculation review, should a student receive a second grade below B minus (B-) in PYCL courses, a second grade below B in ABA courses, or a grade of F, the student will automatically be withdrawn from graduate study.
 Students with a grade point average greater than 2.5 but less than 3.0 for the four designated courses will be maintained in a non-matriculated status.
 No more than four additional courses may be taken without achieving an overall grade point average of 3.0.